dlwls5201/BlackjinBase/README.md

 }
 ```

-if your android studio's version is more than 4.0, you add below
+if your `android studio's version` is more than 4.0, you can use below code instead of upper that
 ```
 android {
     ...